Vegetable Gardening for Beginners: The Complete Guide

 2. Be realistic about how many vegetables your family will eat.
 Be careful not to overplant, as you will only stretch yourself thin by trying to take care of tons of plants!
 (You could always give excess veggies away to friends, family, or the local soup kitchen.)

 3. Consider the availability of veggies at your grocery store.
 Maybe you want to grow tomatillos instead of cabbage or carrots, which are readily available in your area.
 Also, certain veggies are so far superior when homegrown that it’s almost a shame not to consider them (we’re thinking of garden lettuce and tomatoes).
-Also, homegrown herbs are far less expensive than grocery-store herbs.
+Also, homegrown herbs are far less expensive than grocery store herbs.

 4. Be prepared to take care of your plants throughout the growing season.
 Going on a summer vacation?
 Remember that tomatoes and zucchinis grow strongest in the middle of summer.
 If you’ll be gone for part of the summer, you need someone to look after the crops, or they will suffer.
-Or, you could just grow cool-season crops such as lettuce, kale, peas, and root veggies during the cooler months of late spring and early fall.
+You could also just grow cool-season crops such as lettuce, kale, peas, and root veggies during the cooler months of late spring and early fall.

 5. Use high-quality seeds.
 Seed packets are less expensive than individual plants, but if seeds don’t germinate, your money—and time—are wasted.
 A few extra cents spent in spring for that year’s seeds will pay off in higher yields at harvest time.